OUR HISTORY

 By early 2020, the Pantry served 45,000 individuals annually.
 When the pandemic struck in March of 2020, demand soared, and we responded.
 We partnered with Neighbor’s Link and Feeding Westchester for a weekly food distribution.
 We used our sourcing capabilities and financial resources to secure scarce items and purchase fresh eggs, meat, and produce.

-In 2023, steep rates of inflation and a reduction in pandemic era benefits challenged our vulnerable neighbors.
-An average of 630 households relied on our Pantry weekly, and we fed over 102,000 people in 2023 (of which 18% were children and 12% were seniors).
+In FY2024 (ending 6/30/24), steep rates of inflation and a reduction in pandemic era benefits challenged our vulnerable neighbors.
+An average of 670 households relied on our Pantry weekly, and we fed over 110,500 people in 2024 (of which 26% were children and 11% were seniors).